lyssphacker/ideas/combining-aop-with-oop.md

 Questions:
 1. Can AOP be neatly combined with OOP?
 Are some examples of that combination?
-2. Was work on AOP been influenced by work on Meta-Object protocols?
+2. Was work on AOP influenced by work on Meta-Object protocols?